machinateur/twig-block-validator/README.md

 # Twig Block Validator (for Shopware 6)

+A twig block validator, inspired by the Shopware 6 IntelliJ plugin's twig block versioning.
+Pure PHP.

+## Inspiration

+After visiting SCUC 2025 in Cologne, where it was mentioned and recommended multiple times, I held the idea that making twig-block validation possible via CLI would be a great help with CI for large shopware projects.

-When dealing with many plugins and twig blocks, it can get confusing quite fast.
+When dealing with many plugins and templates, it can get confusing quite fast.
- Let this tool help you gnaw away those twig blocks and validate if they're still up to date with their parents.
+ Let this tool help you with those twig blocks and validate if they're still up to date with their parent's content.

-It also provides a way to add and update the block version comment for your templates.
+It also provides a way to automatically add and update the block version comment on your templates.

-This project is a pure PHP implementation and twig integration of the Shopware 6 IntelliJ plugin's twig template-hash feature.

-> This project is still a proof-of-concept at the moment.
+> This project is still a proof-of-concept.
+Beta version.
+>
+> It's missing some guardrails, so edge-cases might still lead to internal errors or bugs.

 ## Installation